sravyakancharla21/OTPGEN/README.md

 Author: Sravya
 <br>
 # OTPGEN
-Code for Otp generation in python:
+Code for Otp generation and checking whether the entered OTP is correct or incorrect using python:
 <br>
 This repository includes <br>
 1. OTP generation using Digits <br>